- I had a belly full of anger but patience won the day.

 Tracking number didn’t help (1st round of search has concluded)

-Three days later, they informed me via email that my parcel had been declared lost.
+After the very first call, they emailed me three days later informing me that my parcel had been declared lost.

-I called the very next day in anxiety, telling them that I did not accept both their conclusion and offer of compensation.
+I called again the very next day in anxiety, telling them that I accepted neither their conclusion nor their offer of compensation, and requested them to conduct another search.

 In addition, on my own initiative, I requested the telephone operator to record the names and addresses of both the sender’s and the receiver’s.